Boundary Layer Estimates in Stochastic Homogenization: Introduction

-although we make this rigorous only in a spatially averaged sense (see Proposition~\ref{Systematic_error}).
+although we make this rigorous only in a spatially averaged sense.
 To the best of our knowledge, the estimate \eqref{GradThetaBound} is the first optimal-order estimate on the decay of boundary layers in stochastic homogenization.

-\textbf{Application to the representative volume approximation.} An interesting application of these estimates for boundary layers arises in the analysis of the representative volume element (RVE) method for the approximation of the effective coefficient $\bar a$.
-The RVE method proceeds by taking a sample of the random coefficient field -- say, on a box $[0,L]^d$ with side length $L\gg \eps$ -- and approximates the effective coefficient $\bar a$ as $\bar a \approx a^\RVE$ with
+\textbf{Application to the representative volume element approximation.} An interesting application of these estimates for boundary layers arises in the analysis of the representative volume element (RVE) method for the approximation of the effective coefficient $\bar a$.
+The RVE method proceeds by taking a sample of the random coefficient field $a$ --say, on a box $[0,L]^d$ with side length $L\gg \eps$-- and approximates the effective coefficient $\bar a$ as $\bar a \approx a^\RVE$ with

-Here, $\phi_i^L$ solves the corrector equation $-\nabla \cdot (a(e_i+\nabla \phi_i^L))=0$ on the representative volume $[0,L]^d$, for instance with homogeneous Dirichlet boundary conditions.
+where we have introduced the notation $a^{\eps}(\cdot) = a(\cdot / \eps)$.
+Here, $\phi_i^{\eps, L}$ solves the corrector equation $-\nabla \cdot (a^{\eps} (e_i+\nabla \phi_i^{\eps,L}))=0$ on the representative volume element $[0,L]^d$, for instance with homogeneous Dirichlet boundary conditions.
 It turns out that this RVE approximation with Dirichlet boundary data features random fluctuations of order $|a^\RVE-\mathbb{E}[a^\RVE]|\sim (\tfrac{\eps}{L})^{d/2}$ and a systematic error of order $|\mathbb{E}[a^\RVE]-\bar a|\sim \tfrac{\eps}{L}$.
 The fluctuations are of central limit theorem scaling and therefore of optimal order.
-Note, however, that for $d\geq 3$ the systematic error dominates.
-It turns out that the reason for this rather large systematic error contribution is in fact a boundary layer phenomenon.
-Naively one might expect that by averaging only in the interior (``oversampling''), i.\,e.\ by setting
+Note, however, that for $d\geq 3$ the systematic error dominates (see, e.\,g., \cite{RavichandranNguyenSchneider} for large-scale numerical simulations) --the reason for this being a rather large contribution to the systematic error coming from a boundary layer phenomenon.
+Naively one might expect that by averaging only in the interior (``oversampling''), \ie by setting